Valentyn-M/Valentyn-M/README.md

 ## 🧑‍💻 SUMMARY

-I am a full-stack developer actively advancing in the field of front-end development.
+I am a fullstack developer actively advancing in the field of frontend development.
 My key qualities are responsibility, attention to detail, and adaptability.
 I am constantly striving to learn and grow, mastering cutting-edge technologies.

 ## 📫 CONTACTS